harp-lab/slog-lang1/doc/tutorial.md

 ;; For each node, count the number of edges outgoing from it and accumulate in degree [(node x) (count edge x _ degree) --> (node-degree x degree)]

-;; below rule, does the same above two rules combined ;; matches on outgoing node in edge and uses that in count to get degree [(edge x _) (count edge x _ degree) --> (node-degree-edge x degree)]
+;; below rule, does the same as above two rules combined ;; matches on outgoing node in edge and uses that in count to get degree [(edge x _) (count edge x _ degree) --> (node-degree-edge x degree)]